Greenfire44Official/check50_rs/README.md

 ## Example Usage

 See [check50-rust-checks](https://github.com/Greenfire44Official/check50-rust-checks) for example tests and usage instructions.
 You can clone that repository and run its tests locally to see how this extension works in practice.

+## Functionality
+### check50_rs.compile()
+Compiles Rust packages with cargo, optionally allowing the use of rustc.
+Raises check50.Failure if the code fails to compile.
+### check50_rs.run_and_wait()
+Runs a command and waits until a timeout.
+If the program exits before the timeout a check50.Failure is raised.